Far too often when we are dealing with back pain, we turn immediately to medication (both prescribed and unprescribed) to help relieve the symptoms.

 Cold therapy should be used only in situations where you have a fresh injury to your spine or the surrounding muscles.
 Ice is primarily used as a way to help deal with pain, not treat it, and is particularly effective when the injury is fresh; much like typical NSAID pain relievers.

 So what constitutes a “fresh injury”?
-Typically a fresh injury is defined as one that is inflamed, swollen, hot and red, bruised or sensitive to the touch.
-In these cases you should apply an ice pack to the affected area of your spine for no more than 20 minutes.
+A fresh injury is defined by Paul Ingraham as one that is inflamed, swollen, hot and red, bruised or sensitive to the touch.3 In these cases you should apply an ice pack to the affected area of your spine for no more than 20 minutes.

 Note: Ice should never be applied directly to your skin.
 If you don’t have a covered ice pack, place a towel or rag between the ice and your skin.